Rutgers Houses: Development

-Prior to its completion in 1965, the Rutgers Houses was one of the sites of a city-wide civil rights protests in 1963.
+Prior to its completion in 1965, the Rutgers Houses was one of the sites of city-wide civil rights protests in 1963.
 Demonstrators attempted to block construction until African Americans and Latinos get more jobs in the building trades until several were taken into custody.
 While not in opposition to the protests, construction crews at the development site were reported to have said they were more integrated than most.

 Designed by Hart, Jerman & Associates, the Rutgers Houses in 1961, the development was completed March 31, 1965.
 Pelham Street, which ran between Pike Street and Rutgers Street, was taken off maps of the area about 1960 for the construction of the development.
 The development is named after Henry Rutgers (1745–1830), a captain in the American Revolutionary War and a major landowner and philanthropist who was the last descendant of Dutch immigrants.
 Henry Rutgers' farm, the "Bouwery", made up most of the Lower East Side around Chinatown, and later gave large sections of his farm to churches and the development is on a part of the former farm site.

 Michael Steele is serving as the Resident Association President for Rutgers Houses and as the Treasurer of the Manhattan South District Citywide Council of Presidents.

 In the winter of 2007, Rutgers House V served as a "warming center", a warm place where people without heat can stay for short periods of time.

-In 2010, the Rutgers Houses were one of eight developments to receive a portion of $400 million in funding from the federal to address capitol needs for repairs.
+In 2010, the Rutgers Houses were one of eight developments to receive a portion of $400 million in funding from the federal government to address capitol needs for repairs.